Does your dog eat poop? Why do they do that?

 In addition, conditions that cause increased appetite (e.g., diabetes, Cushing’s disease, thyroid disease, or treatment with corticosteroids) can lead to an interest in consuming feces.
 In these cases, correcting the underlying medical problem generally also corrects the coprophagia.

 Sometimes you can correct coprophagia by changing the physical characteristics of the feces.
-Your vet may suggest adding a substance to your dog’s food that can change the odor of the feces and curb coprophagia.
-Adding unpleasant tastes, such as hot pepper, directly on the feces is not often successful.
+For example, your vet may suggest adding a substance to your dog’s food that can change the odor of the feces and curb coprophagia.
+However, adding unpleasant tastes, such as hot pepper, directly on the feces is not often successful.

 Pica in Dogs: Why Is My Dog Eating Non-Food Things?